 Every TTP EFI tune comes integrated with our TuneLoader software.
 TuneLoader has two main functions, the first is to ensure that loading a TTP EFI tune is easy and intuitive with instructions for each of the six steps.
 The second is an engine monitor which displays RPM, TPS %, TPS voltage, induction vacuum for cylinders 1 & 2, oil temperature, TPS LED and an engine error LED.
 These functions can be monitored while carrying out reset adaption and maintenance.

-TuneLoader requirements are a Windows PC with either Windows Vista, Windows 7 or Windows 8/8.1 to operate.
+TuneLoader requirements: a Windows PC with either Windows Vista, Windows 7, Windows 8/8.1 or 10.
 It is also required that the PC is connected to the internet for the first run for tune activation and for the first run of the day each time you use it to check if a new updated tune is available for download.

 The first step in loading your TTP EFI performance tune is to make a connection from your computer to your bikes ECM (Engine Control Module).
 Our OBD-2 USB cable is ideal for this application, as it uses the latest version of the FTDI chipset, has a connection LED and has proven not to give the disconnection problems that other cables are renowned for.
 The drivers can be downloaded from HERE and they should be installed BEFORE you plug the OBD-2 USB cable in to your Windows PC for the first time.
 Click on the link above and run the file that is downloaded to install the drivers so that your PC is ready for when you first insert the OBD-2 cable in to the USB slot.